JuliaCon/www.juliacon.org/2024/venue.md

 ### Amsterdam Airport (Schiphol)

 Eindhoven can be easily reached from Amsterdam airport by train.
 Refer to the official [NS path planner](https://www.ns.nl/en) to find available trains, but generally you can expect at least one train going in the direction to Eindhoven about every 30 minutes.
-The trip from Schiphol to Eindhoven takes about 1 hour 30 minutes.
+The trip from Schiphol to Eindhoven takes about 1 hour 30 minutes, but with the planned maintenance, you can expect an additional 30 minutes.

 **Note:** Keep in mind that trains in the Netherlands don't run at night and stop operating earlier during the weekends, so plan your Amsterdam trip accordingly.